 So, there are actually a couple of ways to do this.
 You will need quite a bit of database and cPanel knowledge to perform this all manually.
-With that being said, let’s go over the steps needed to get it done using a combination of plugins that will make the process much easier.
+Luckily, that’s not required.
+Everything can be completed by using the right combination of plugins.

 There are three main steps you need to perform in order to change permalinks in WordPress successfully without hurting your SEO.